 And just so you know, my friend told me how she was able to work through her doubts and continue homeschooling this year – despite her fear of the advanced subjects she had to teach.
 She said she had to stop and take time to remember why she is homeschooling and what her goals are for her kids.
 She said with a smile, “I thought ‘What am I doing?!’
 And so here we are still homeschooling.”

 She pushed through her fear by remembering why she is doing all of this.
 She also did some research and found some local support for some of the more challenging subjects.

 My thoughts of doubt were lifted by spending time talking with others, remembering the things that are going well, and praying.
 I am still a little leary of the future, but I am confident that God will prepare me for what is ahead.

 What do you need to do today to start addressing your doubts?
 Take a look again at the tips above and try to pick one or two that you think apply to your situation and will be helpful.
-Take steps to deal with your doubts and you will conquer it.
+Take steps to deal with your doubts and you will conquer them.

 Want to remember these tips for later or share with someone you know?
-Just pin this to your favorite Pinterest Board and share with your friends and followers!
+Just pin this to your favorite Pinterest Board and share with your homeschooling friends and followers!